This version: June 10 2025 09:47

 • 1.
 Install R and RStudio following these instructions.
 If you already have R and RStudio, update them to the latest versions.

 • 2.
-Get a free Github account: If you don’t have one, follow this excellent source of advice from Jenny Bryan on using git and Github (if you have trouble accessing this link try this). with R and RStudio.
+Get a free Github account: If you don’t have one, follow this excellent source of advice from Jenny Bryan on using git and Github. with R and RStudio.

 • 3.
 Install git on your computer using these instructions.